UpekkaChakma/the-game-shop-server/README.md

 1. Admin has 3 routes for CRUD (create, update, delete) game data.

 ### `Authentication Routes`
-1. 1st route will create and send token back to client using JsonWebToken.
+1. while 1st time login or signup, 1st auth route will generate a token using JsonWebToken and send it back to the client.
 2. 2nd route will verify token for both User and Admin.
 3. Then will redirect them to different routes(admin-routes, user-routes or block if verification fails) according to the verified result.